iperezav/iperezav.github.io/papers/ivan_perez_avellaneda/main.md

 %the system.

-A Chen-Fliess (CFS) series provides a local representation of the output of a non-linear control-affine system in terms of its input.
+A Chen-Fliess (CFS) series provides a local representation of the output of a non-linear control-affine system in terms of its input [@Fliess81].
 Given its coefficients, the series overlooks the dynamics when computing the output.
 This is important in cases where the system is unknown or affected by uncertainty.
+Then the coefficients are learned by using online learning methods [@Venkatesh2019].
 In @Perez2022, a version of noncommutative differential calculus was developed to represent the derivative of a CFS.
 This was used to perform reachability analysis by applying second degree optimization of CFS in @Perez2023.

-In the present work, a Python library for the computation of Chen-Fliess series is introduced and it is used to perform reachability analysis of non-linear system by assuming the input functions can be piece-wise approximated.
+In the present work, CFSpy [@Perez2024], a Python library for the computation of Chen-Fliess series is introduced and it is used to perform reachability analysis of non-linear system by assuming the input functions can be piece-wise approximated.
 A polynomial of the Chen-Fliess series is obtained and then optimized to get the points of an overstimation of the reachable set.
+The SciPy package [@scipy] is used to performed the optimization.

+The outline of the paper is the following: in [](#sec_preliminaries), the preliminary concepts and results in reachability, formal languages and CFS are presented.
+In [](#sec_results), the algorithms for the computation of the iterative integrals and the lie derivatives are provided which are the components of CFS.
+Then, the numerical computation of CFS is shown and examples are given.
+Finally, in [](#sec_conclusions), the conclusions and future work are described.

+(sec_preliminaries)=
 ## Preliminaries

 In the current section,  we give the definitions and results used to explain our main contribution: the algorithms to compute Chen-Fliess series and how these